 The Lighthouse is hands down the best place to stay on Utila...
 Thelma runs the best inn imaginable...
 You'll love it!

 If you can get a bungalow at "Lost Paradise" at West End on Roatan, you probably don't need to go to Utila (unless you think you can get lucky and spot a whale shark).
 Carlos will help make your stay amazing...
-Again, enjoy!!! over 6 years ago
+Again, enjoy!!! almost 8 years ago

 We stayed up in the top of Birds of Paradise - it is a beautiful bright and airy room with windows on all sides.
 They have a kitchen too downstairs.